stackforge/libra/doc/admin_api/config.rst

       Used to specify the Gearman job server hostname and port.
 This option can be used multiple times to specify multiple job servers

+   .. option:: --keystone_module <MODULE:CLASS>

+      A colon separated module and class to use as the keystone authentication module.
+The class should be compatible with keystone's AuthProtocol class.

    .. option:: --stats_driver <DRIVER LIST>